 The real power is constant as well as the wall outlet voltage is fixed.
 Therefore, the above equation is only dependent to the power factor PF.
 The higher the power factor, the lower the current or the lower the power factor, the higher is the current.
-Without the energy saving box, the current will be high and it will be lower once the box is plugged in because the box itself is making the power factor higher.
+Without the energy saving box, the current is high and it is lower once the box is plugged in because the box itself is making the power factor higher.

 On the demonstration, they are not emphasizing this.
 I don’t even think that these sales personnel know about power factor.
 They are not engineers or really skilled and knowledgeable on electricity related things.

 You may challenge these persons to get a real power meter so that a real power will show.
 I am very sure that they don’t make it because they will be showing a constant real power drawn by the appliance.